 A Freshman’s Guide to the Village

 Every September, the Village takes on a particular kind of energy.
-NYU students hauling luggage across Washington Square, the Cooper Union class grabbing cafes on Astor Place, The New School’s design majors staking out cafes, and parents lingering after drop-offs, reluctant to leave.
+NYU students hauling luggage across Washington Square Park, Cooper Union students grabbing coffees on Astor Place, and New School students staking lunch spots.

 More than 60,000 students call Greenwich Village home each fall.
 If you’re one of them: welcome to the Village!
 Here’s the lowdown on the different areas of your new home:

-Once the epicenter of counterculture, Eighth Street has lived a dozen lives—beatnik bookstores, punk clubs, shoe emporiums.
+Eighth Street has lived a dozen lives — beatnik bookstores, punk clubs, shoe emporiums.

 Today, it’s a mix that rewards curiosity.
 Walk a block and you’ll find superior study spots at Stumptown and Moshava Coffee, food and drink drawing inspiration from all over the world, and fitness studios tucked between designer apparel shops.
 Think of it as the Village’s reset button: whenever you need a change of scene, start here.